Consent Management

 Separate consent is required for:

-- AI features (using your own API keys)
+- AI features (using your own API keys or free-tier providers)

 - Google Fit integration